 Yuk!
 Some would.
-Who want to eat a turkey made in a test tube?
+Who wants to eat a turkey made in a test tube?
 But the reality is, this is already happening and it's happening in a big way.

 Theoretically, one cow could make millions of steaks, or one pig could make tonnes of bacon.
 Surely, this is the solution we have all been waiting for?
 Maybe not.
 There is stiff opposition to the new futuristic way of feeding ourselves.
-Certainly, this generation don't seem keen on getting stuck in to a scientific steak.
+Certainly, this generation doesn't seem keen on getting stuck into a scientific steak.
 The problem is, this is the generation that does need to make the change if we are to reverse the damage already done.

 If the previous solutions don't sit well with you, there is always the option of going vegan.
 Veganism is probably the least harmful and most widely accepted option, but it doesn't come without drawbacks.

 Not all plant-based foodstuffs have a small environmental footprint.
-Some crops, especially those tat are high in protein such beans devour more land and water and causes more environmental damage than most other food products.
+Some crops, especially those that are high in protein such as beans devour more land and water and cause more environmental damage than most other food products.

 When land is taken over for industrial farming, the natural wildlife, especially insect life is destroyed on a very large scale.
 Sure this isn't causing greenhouse gas emissions but riding the earth of insects will have an impact on the soil, bird migrations and so much more.

 We've got a really nice short animated film about plastic pollution in our seas.
 It's called Now you see us Now you don't and tells a story about how fish are facing a perilous future due to the plastic rubbish we dispose of in our seas.